 I have witnessed countless times the wisdom of the famous phrase: “When everything falls into place, the whole becomes greater than the sum of its parts”.
-It is so true, that when every part and detail of your guitar works together in a harmonious way, it’s like a miracle.
-Such an instrument makes you play better, feeds your creativity and makes you happy!
+When every part and detail of your guitar works together in a harmonious way, it’s like a miracle.
+Such an instrument makes you play better, feeds your creativity and brings you joy!

-We’ve repaired thousands and thousands of guitars at my shop over the years.
+We’ve repaired thousands and thousands of guitars at my shop over the last decades.
 All this experience has been slowly “distilled” into a profound databank of guitar knowledge.
-This is very important to acknowledge, as there is a distinct difference between knowledge learned through one’s own experience, and the kind one hears from others, reads from books – or as it often is these days, picks up from online forums or social media.
+This is important to address, as there is a distinct difference between knowledge learned through one’s own experience, and the kind one hears from others, reads from books – or as it often is these days, picks up from online forums or social media.

 You’ll find the best up-to-date information about which exact hardware options we offer to each guitar model by hopping into the Guitar Creator application on your desktop computer or mobile device.